fbpx

 University of North Dakota School

-The University of North Dakota’s M.S. in Forensic Psychology is designed for working professionals who are unable to complete a full-time, on-campus program.
-All courses are available online, the program requires 2 years to complete, and students will only need to visit campus once for a week-long capstone experience.
-UND also offers an M.A. in Forensic Psychology and an M.A. in Psychology.
+The University of North Dakota’s M.S. in forensic psychology is designed for working professionals who are unable to complete a full-time, on-campus program.
+All courses are available online, the program requires two years to complete, and students will only need to visit campus once for a week-long capstone experience.
+UND also offers an M.A. in forensic psychology and an M.A. in psychology.

 School Overview